 After clicking on the button ‘Query’ or simply hitting ‘Enter’ you should see output similar to the following (here the DNS Hostname of the controller is FANUC):

 In the above example the controller replied which means that it is reachable and has the FOCAS option installed and enabled.
-If you get an error please look here to find out the reason.
+In case of an error FanucDataGui outputs the reason for it.

 Clicking on button ‘Clear’ empties the output field on the right side.